stelega/tetris/README.md

-A tetris game i made using c++ and SFML graphic library.
+A tetris game I made using C++ and SFML graphics library.